 Co-injection molding uses stationary tooling, forming concentric layered structures with the core hidden beneath the skin.
 It requires compatible resins but offers faster cycle speeds and simpler tooling—plus a uniform, unmarked surface finish.

-Co-Injection vs. Overmolding vs. Two-Shot Molding: Quick Comparison Table
+Co-Injection vs. Overmolding vs. Two-Shot Molding: Quick Comparision

 Material Compatibility Constraints